-Managing a sports club means managing lots of private information, some of which may belong to young athletes.
+Managing a sports club means managing lots of private information belonging to young athletes, and potentially their parents and guardians.
 Every club must adhere to data compliance rules as per the 2018 General Data Protection Regulation (GDPR) law.
 These include: